Couples counselling for heterosexual, same sex and non-binary couples

 Actions of True Intimacy

 Are you willing to go beyond flowers, dinner and chocolate?
 True intimacy is the best gift you can give.
 It will last much longer than a box of chocolates and a bouquet of flowers.
 A committed partnership points to the mutual respect and clarity that form the basis for genuine intimacy.
-I can help you explore the following methods which can deepen your intimacy.
+I can help you explore the following issues so you can deepen your intimacy:

-- Make it emotionally safe to bring up difficult subjects.
+- How to make it emotionally safe to bring up difficult subjects

-- Attempt to bring out a fuller range of feelings during discussions and disagreements.
-This is how you really get to know your partner.
+- Bringing out a fuller range of feelings during discussions and disagreements to really get to know your partner

-- Respect your partner’s desire for greater distance or closeness as expressing a need for comfort and safety—not as a personal rejection or desire to smother you .
+- Respecting your partner’s desire for greater distance or closeness as expressing a need for comfort and safety—not as a personal rejection or desire to smother you

-- Listen without comment during disagreements, despite strong feelings being stirred.
+- Listening without comment during disagreements, despite strong feelings being stirred

-- Maintain perspective.
-See your partner as a human, with wounds and faults – just like you, not a divine being or demon.
+- Maintaining perspective so you can see your partner as a human, with wounds and faults – just like you, not a divine being or demon

-- Be honest with yourself.
-True intimacy with another can’t really happen until we are intimate and honest with compassion to ourselves.
+- Being honest with yourself.
+True intimacy with another can’t really happen until we are intimate, honest & compassionate with ourselves

-- Dare to expose your imperfections and fears.
-This is especially difficult since it goes against the instinct for self-protection.
+- Daring to expose your imperfections and fears, which goes against the instinct for self-protection

-- Practice not depending on your partner to fulfil all your emotional and social needs.
+- Not depending on your partner as the only person to fulfil your emotional and social needs

-- Don’t use affection, sex and loving behaviour to reward or punish.
+- Stopping the use of affection, sex and loving behaviour to reward or punish.

 Understanding is more than just repeating back what your partner is telling you.
-If you really understand, you will be able to recap the importance, significance and/or implication of what your partner is telling you.
+If you really understand, you will be able to recap the importance, significance and/or implication of what your partner is telling you in a way that makes them feel heard.
 In order to really understand, you will probably need to recap the facts and emotions of what you hear, ask questions for clarification, and ask about the implications or symbolism of what they are telling you.
 Understanding and acceptance is something we all crave.
 Giving it is a priceless gift.

 Vivian Baruch provides relationship counselling, marriage counselling, relationship coaching, sex therapy & clinical supervision online and services the following areas: Penrith, Glenbrook, Blaxland, Springwood, Faulconbridge, Hazelbrook, Lawson, Wentworth Falls, Leura, Katoomba, Blackheath, Mt.
 Victoria, NSW.
 She also conducts couples intensive retreats in Faulconbridge & Camperdown, NSW.